SirAnthony/element.js/README.rst

     element.getSelected(select2) == 1;

-.. _getSelectedValues:
+.. _getSelectedParam:
-element.getSelectedValues
+element.getSelectedParam
 ----------------------------

-Returns value of selected option.
+Returns parameter value of selected option.
+Takes two arguments - SELECT node and optional parameter name.
+If parameter name not specified, text content will be returned.
 If Node is select-multiple tag, then array of values will be returned.